The matrix product approximation for the dynamic cavity method: Algorithm for the time evolution of matrix product edge messages

 Given MPEMs $\mu_{i\to j}(\bs_i^{t}|\bs_j^{t-1})$ [Eq.~\eqref{eq:MPEM}] for all edges at time $t$, we want to do one time step according to the dynamic cavity equation \eqref{eq:dynamicCavityEq} and obtain MPEM approximations

 for the edge messages at time $t+1$.

 Let us assume for now that vertex $i$ is not member of its neighborhood $\partial i$, i.e., that the local transition matrix $w_i(\sigma_i^{s+1}|\vs_{\partial i}^{s})$ is independent of $\sigma_i^{s}$.
-The more general case can also be treated but requires a slightly more complicated algorithm.
+The more general case can also be handled as well but requires a slightly more complicated algorithm.
 The corresponding extension is described in Sec.~\ref{sec:continuum}.